 Anticipating next week’s Cardus study on pay day loans, and a vote by the city of Kitchener to regulate the sector, Convivium’s Rebecca Darwent talks to Cardus Work and Economics Program Director Brian Dijkema about helping low-income Canadians gain fair and equal access to credit.

 Subscribe to our weekly newsletter wrap-up of notable news and ideas.

-Rebecca Atkinson: Can you start by bringing us up to speed on the work you have been doing to set the stage for what has led to the paper we are expecting for release next week?
+Rebecca Darwent: Can you start by bringing us up to speed on the work you have been doing to set the stage for what has led to the paper we are expecting for release next week?

 Brian Dijkema: We have done six reports on payday lending since 2016.
 It has been one of those occasions where our work, the timing, and the policy discussion were occurring at the right moment.
 Our first paper, and the one that has the deepest dive into the research on payday lending and the market as a whole, is Banking on the Margins.
 We've done work in Ontario and Alberta, advising the governments as they were crafting new regulations for payday lending.